Get insider access

 Bose QuietComfort 35 II/QC35 II Wireless 2018

-The Bose QuietComfort 35 II/QC35 II Wireless 2018 are slightly better overall headphones than the Apple AirPods Max Wireless.
-The Bose are more comfortable and have a better-balanced sound profile.
-They also come with an AUX cable if you want to use a wired connection.
-However, the Apple charge a bit quicker and their ANC system does a bit better of a job reducing background noise.
+The Bose QuietComfort 35 II/QC35 II Wireless 2018 have a slight edge over the Apple AirPods Max Wireless.
+The Bose are significantly more comfortable and come with an AUX cable if you want to use an analog wired connection.
+They also support multi-device pairing if you want to stay connected to your smartphone and PC at the same time.
+However, the Apple headphones charge a bit quicker, and their ANC system is better at reducing background noise.

 Bose 700 Headphones Wireless